Is Coconut Water Before Workout Good? (4 Things to Know)

 - Maxine Smith, Registered Dietician

-In addition, a study conducted in 2012 concluded that coconut water had similar effects on rehydrating and improving performance as other sports beverages [4].
+In addition, a study conducted in 2012 that can be found on the National Center for Biotechnology Information website concluded that coconut water had effects that were similar to those of other sports beverages in rehydrating and improving performance [4].

 When mixed with an all-natural protein powder, it can be a better organic pre-workout drink than sports drinks because of the healthy source of nutrients and natural electrolytes.